-Portions of the registrant's definitive Proxy Statement for its 2015 Annual Meeting of Stockholders are incorporated by reference into Part III of this Annual Report on Form 10-K where indicated.
-Such Definitive Proxy Statement will be filed with the Securities and Exchange Commission within 120 days after the end of the registrant's fiscal year ended December 31, 2014.
+Portions of the registrant's definitive Proxy Statement for its 2017 Annual Meeting of Stockholders are incorporated by reference into Part III of this Annual Report on Form 10-K where indicated.
+Such Definitive Proxy Statement will be filed with the Securities and Exchange Commission within 120 days after the end of the registrant's fiscal year ended December 31, 2016.

-1 alt 1
+Part I

 Item 1.
-Business 1
+Business 2

-Item 1A.
-Risk Factors 16
+Item 1A Risk Factors 15

+Item 1B.
+Unresolved Staff Comments 33

 Item 2.
-Properties 34
+Properties 33

 Item 3.
-Legal Proceedings 34
+Legal Proceedings 33

 Part II

 Item 5.
-Market for Registrant's Common Equity, Related Stockholder Matters and Issuer Purchases of Equity Securities 35
+Market for Registrant's Common Equity, Related Stockholder Matters and Issuer Purchases of Equity Securities 34

 Item 6.
-Selected Financial Data 38
+Selected Financial Data 37

 Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations 39
+Management's Discussion and Analysis of Financial Condition and Results of Operations 38

-Item 7A.
-Quantitative and Qualitative Disclosures About Market Risk 58
+Item 7A Quantitative and Qualitative Disclosures About Market Risk 59

 Item 8.
 Financial Statements and Supplementary Data 59

-Item 9A.
-Controls and Procedures 59
+Item 9A Controls and Procedures 59

 Part III

 Item 10.
 Directors, Executive Officers and Corporate Governance 60

 Item 11.
 Executive Compensation 60

 Item 12.
 Security Ownership of Certain Beneficial Owners and Management and Related Stockholder Matters 60

 Item 13.
 Certain Relationships and Related Transactions, and Director Independence 60

 Item 14.
 Principal Accounting Fees and Services 60

 Part IV

 Item 15.
 Exhibits, Financial Statement Schedules 61

+Item 16 Form 10-K Summary 62

-Except where the context requires otherwise and as otherwise set forth herein, in this report, references to the "Company", "we", "us" or "our" refer to Silvercrest Asset Management Group Inc. ("Silvercrest") and its consolidated subsidiaries, including Silvercrest L.P. ("Silvercrest L.P." or "SLP").
-SLP's existing limited partners are referred to in this report as "principals".
+Except where the context requires otherwise and as otherwise set forth herein, in this report, references to the "Company", "we", "us" or "our" refer to Silvercrest Asset Management Group Inc. ("Silvercrest") and its consolidated subsidiary, Silvercrest L.P., the managing member of our operating subsidiary ("Silvercrest L.P." or "SLP").
+SLP is a limited partnership whose existing limited partners are referred to in this report as "principals".
 On June 26, 2013, Silvercrest completed its corporate reorganization, and on July 2, 2013, Silvercrest closed its initial public offering.
 Prior to that date, Silvercrest was a private company.
-The reorganization and initial public offering are described in the notes to our Consolidated Financial Statements included in Part IV of this Form 10-K.